WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Notes/Week 2/Propositional Equivalences - Section 1.3 Notes.md

 - Two propositions *p* and *q* are called *Logically Equivalent* means `p ↔ q` is a tautology and we write `p ≡ q`
 - ***NOTE*** "≡" is not a logical operator

 ##### DeMorgan's Laws
 - ¬(p ∧ q) ≡ ¬p ∨ ¬q
 - ¬(p ∨ q) ≡ ¬p ∧ ¬q

 - p ⊕ q ≡ (p ∨ q) ∧ ¬(p ∧ q)
 - p ⊕ q ≡ q ⊕ p

-## THE ONLY THINGS WE CAN USE FOR LOGICAL EQUIVALENCES IS TABLE 6, TABLE 7 ROWS 1 & 2, TABLE 8 ROW 1